-The above-mentioned studies in \cite{Gade2008,tostevingade14,tostevingade21,Sun2022} have been performed with light absorptive nuclear targets, $^9$Be or $^{12}$C, which introduce the complexity that the final state of the target is unknown.
-Here, we report on the first study of one-nucleon removal from a large separation-energy asymmetric nucleus $^{14}$O ($\Delta S$ = $\pm$18.6 MeV) at $\sim$100~MeV~/~nucleon using a single-nucleon target, $\textit{i.e.}$, protons. $^{14}$O is an ideal nucleus to study the one-nucleon removal mechanisms at large proton-to-neutron asymmetry.
-The proton and neutron removal from it involve only the orbitals of $\pi$0$p_{1/2}$ and $\nu$0$p_{3/2}$, respectively, since both $^{13}$N ($J^{\pi}\rm_{g.s.}$ = 1/2$^{-}$) and $^{13}$O ($J^{\pi}\rm_{g.s.}$ = 3/2$^{-}$) do not exhibit bound excited states.
-Based on the measured PMDs and the state-of-the-art reaction models, we show that in addition to the quasifree knockout, the inelastic scattering and nucleon transfer also make significant contributions to the loosely-bound proton removal and deeply-bound neutron removal, respectively.
+Aforementioned studies~\cite{Gade2008,tostevingade14,tostevingade21,Sun2022} have been conducted with light absorptive nuclear targets, $^9$Be or $^{12}$C, which introduce the complexity that the final state of the target is unknown.
+Here, we report on the first study of one-nucleon removal from a large Fermi-surface asymmetric nucleus $^{14}$O ($\Delta S$ = $\pm$18.6 MeV) at $\sim$100~MeV~/~nucleon using a single-nucleon target, i.e., protons. $^{14}$O is an ideal nucleus to study the one-nucleon removal mechanisms at large proton-to-neutron asymmetry.
+The proton and neutron removal from it involves only the orbitals of $\pi$0$p_{1/2}$ and $\nu$0$p_{3/2}$, respectively, since both $^{13}$N ($J^{\pi}\rm_{g.s.}$ = 1/2$^{-}$) and $^{13}$O ($J^{\pi}\rm_{g.s.}$ = 3/2$^{-}$) do not exhibit bound excited states.
+Based on the measured PMDs and the state-of-the-art reaction models, we show that in addition to the quasifree knockout, the inelastic scattering and nucleon transfer also make significant contributions to the loosely bound proton removal and deeply bound neutron removal, respectively.

 The experiment was performed at the Radioactive Isotope Beam Factory operated by the RIKEN Nishina Center and the Center for Nuclear Study, The University of Tokyo.
 A primary $^{18}$O beam at 230\,MeV/nucleon with an intensity of 500\,pnA bombarded on a 14-mm thick $^{9}$Be target.
 The $^{14}$O secondary beam was purified and identified using the time of flight (TOF) and the energy loss ($\Delta E$) information by the BigRIPS fragment separator~\cite{Fukuda13}.